Schedule it Ltd - Data Processing Addendum

 b) "Applicable Data Protection Law" shall mean: (i) prior to 25 May 2018,the EU Data Protection Directive (Directive 95/46/EC); (ii) on and after 25 May 2018, the EU General Data Protection Regulation (Regulation 2016/679) and (iii) any other applicable data protection laws and regulations.

-1.2 Relationship of the parties: Customer (the controller) appoints Schedule it Ltd as a processor to process the personal data forming part of the Service Data (the "Data") for the purposes described in the Terms (or as otherwise agreed in writing by the parties) (the "Permitted Purpose").
+1.2 Relationship of the parties: Customer (the controller) appoints Schedule it Ltd as a data processor to process the personal data (if any) recorded by or on behalf of Customer on our platform (the "Data") for the purposes of us providing the services described in our Terms and Conditions (or as otherwise agreed in writing by the parties) (the "Permitted Purpose").
 Each party shall comply with the obligations that apply to it under Applicable Data Protection Law.

 1.3 Prohibited data: Customer shall not disclose (and shall not permit any data subject to disclose) any special categories of personal data to Schedule it Ltd for processing.

 1.4 International transfers: Schedule it Ltd shall not transfer the Data outside of the UK unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.

 1.5 Confidentiality of processing: Schedule it Ltd shall ensure that any person it authorises to process the Data (an "Authorised Person") shall protect the Data in accordance with Schedule it Ltd's confidentiality obligations under the Terms.